SimonNtz/SAR_app/README.md

     browser and follow the progress of the deployment.
 When the deployment is done, the link to the result of the computation becomes available as the run-time parameter `ss:url.service` in the deployment Global section.
+    Also, the command follows the progress of the deployment, detects when the deplpoyment has finished, recovers and prints the link to the result of the computation.

 ## Scope